First Republic Bank getting bailed out by large banks in $30 billion plan

 First Republic’s stock fell 66 percent over the last week amid concerns that the bank wouldn’t have enough cash to handle an influx of withdrawals.

-First Republic, like Silicon Valley Bank, has used a large chunk of its deposits on long-term investments that lost value due to interest rate hikes from the Federal Reserve.
+First Republic, like Silicon Valley Bank, has used a large chunk of its deposits on long-term investments that lost value over the past year due to interest rate hikes from the Federal Reserve.

 Around 68 percent of the bank’s deposits are uninsured, according to S&P Global, higher than many of its competitors but lower than Silicon Valley Bank’s 94 percent.